nodejs/node/doc/guides/collaborator-guide.md

 execution.
 Thus, they are not breaking changes (`semver-major`).

 Runtime Deprecations and End-of-Life APIs (internal or public) are breaking changes (`semver-major`).
-The TSC may make exceptions, deciding that one of these deprecations is not a breaking change.
+The TSC can make exceptions, deciding that one of these deprecations is not a breaking change.

 Avoid Runtime Deprecations when an alias or a stub/no-op will suffice.
 An alias